 Activity modification/repetition is advised.
 Heat application, nerve blocks etc may help to relieve the pain.
 The injection of an anesthetic and/or corticosteroid mixture into the suprascapular notch may provide temporary benefit.

-In some patients radiofrequency ablation may be considered as palliative procedure.
+In some patients, radiofrequency ablation may be considered as a palliative procedure.

-In recovery phase, shoulder mobilization and strengthening exercises are started gradually.
+In the recovery phase, shoulder mobilization and strengthening exercises are started gradually.